Qihoo360/hbox/doc/configure.md

 Property Name | Default | Meaning
 ---------------- | --------------- | ---------------
-hbox.am.memory | 1024MB | amount of memory to use for the AM process
-hbox.am.cores | 1 | number of cores to use for the AM process
-hbox.worker.num | 1 | number of worker containers to use for the application
+hbox.driver.memory | 2048 | amount of memory to use for the AM process, in MB hbox.driver.cores | 1 | number of cores to use for the AM process hbox.worker.num | 1 | number of worker containers to use for the application
 hbox.worker.memory | 1024MB | amount of memory to use for the worker process
 hbox.worker.cores | 1 | number of cores to use for the worker process